SourcePot/match/README.md

 ?>
 ```

-# Match types
+# Match types, examples

 > [!CAUTION]
-> The actual match result values might depend on the version of this package and related packages.
+> The actual match result value might depend on the version of this package and related packages.
+The match strategie or weights might be adjusted over time.

 ## String chunk match